On a full-frame camera, focal lengths of 35mm or wider are considered wide angle lenses. These are great for landscape photography.

 Tip #3: Avoid Camera Shake

-You can avoid the risk of producing blurry photographs caused by camera shake when you set your camera’s self-timer.
+You can avoid the risk of producing blurry photographs caused by camera shake when you set your camera’s self-timer on a tripod or other stationary object.
 You can also opt to use a remote release that functions to trigger the shutter.

-If you have no access to utilizing a tripod, as long as your camera has Live View, you can hold your camera low to the ground and keep close to your subject.
+If you have no access to utilizing a tripod, as long as your camera has Live View, you can set your camera low to the ground and keep close to your subject.

 About the Author: